 An advantage of using Amazon Elastic Compute Cloud (EC2) is the ability to start, stop, create, and terminate instances at any time.
 However, this flexibility creates a potential challenge with IP addresses.
 Restarting a stopped instance (or re-creating an instance after another instance is terminated) results in a new IP address.
-How do you successfully reference a machine when the IP address is constantly changing?

-Follow the instructions in AWS documentation to allocate an Elastic IP address and associate it with an AWS instance.
+Follow the instructions in the AWS documentation to allocate an Elastic IP address and associate it with an AWS instance.